Equine-Assisted Psychotherapy and Experiental Learning

 Equine-Facilitated Psychotherapy (EAP) or Equine-Assisted Experiential learning (EAL) is an emerging field of therapy that works with horses to help promote emotional growth and learning of clients with a variety of issues.
 This work entails a collaboration between a professional psychotherapist &/or equine professional, and a horse in order to help participants learn about themselves and others through interacting in a horse-human exchange.

 As in other forms of psychotherapy or experiential learning, the goal of sessions may vary.
-Common themes arebuilding confidence, improving communication skills, or enhancing personal insights that give participants new and creative problem-solving tools that can be applied effectively to situations in their everyday lives.
+Common themes are building confidence, improving communication skills, or enhancing personal insights that give participants new and creative problem-solving tools to situations in their everyday lives.

-Carol is certified by the Equine Assisted Growth and Experiential Learning Association.
-She has completed training in the EPONA method by Linda Kohanov, an internationally known trainer and author of The Tao of Equus: A Woman’s Journey of Healing and Transformation through the Way of the Horse and Riding Between the Worlds.
+Carol has completed training in several schools of Equine-assisted therapy, including the EPONA method by Linda Kohanov, an internationally known trainer and author of The Tao of Equus: A Woman’s Journey of Healing and Transformation through the Way of the Horse and Riding Between the Worlds.
 Carol is an EPONA-approved Instructor.
+She has co-facilitated workshops with senior EPONA faculty.

 For More Information: